 What to Serve With Gumbo

-Back making this gumbo recipe dozens of times, I've figured out which sides work and which ones just get in the way.
+After making this gumbo dozens of times, I've figured out which sides work best and which ones just get in the way.

 White rice is non-negotiable - gumbo recipe goes over rice, period.
-That's how Miss Nadine served it, that's how the vendor at the farmers market said to do it, and that's how it should be.
+That's how authentic Louisiana gumbo is served, and that's how it should be.
 The rice soaks up the rich broth and stretches the meal further.
 I make about a cup of cooked rice per person.

 Beyond rice, keep it simple.
 Cornbread is good if you want something to soak up extra broth - the slightly sweet corn flavor doesn't fight with the spicy gumbo.
 A simple green salad with vinaigrette cuts through the richness.
 Potato salad shows up at Louisiana gatherings alongside gumbo, though I find it's a bit heavy.
-Oliver likes saltine crackers crumbled into his bowl, which sounds weird but actually works.
+Saltine crackers crumbled into the bowl sounds unusual but actually works well.

 Skip anything that competes for attention.
 Mac and cheese is too much, garlic bread overwhelms the Cajun flavors, and heavy sides make the meal feel like a lot.
 This gumbo recipe is rich and filling on its own - it doesn't need much help.
 Cold beer for the adults, sweet tea for everyone else, and you're set.